encoderpie/kichat-docs/docs/index.md

   text: "Acts as a proxy between your project and kick.com"
   # tagline: Alternative API Proxy for Kick.com

-  tagline: Kichat API's currently in preview.
-The full version will be available soon with additional features and improvements.
+  tagline: Kichat API is now available!
+New features and documentation coming soon!
   actions:
     - theme: brand
       text: Get Started